chynnalew/drum-kit/README.md

 <hr/>

 ## Description
 This application was created to practice basic JS and transforming Figma wireframing to HTML/CSS.
 The desktop site contains a single page showing both the drumkit and the instructions.
-The mobile site contains the drum kit page with an expanding instructions tab.
+The mobile site contains two tabs to toggle between the instructions and the drum kit.
+Please view the diagrams below

 <hr/>

+## Setup / instructions
+* download or clone (this)[https://github.com/chynnalew/drum-kit] repository
+* open index.html in your local browser

 ## Diagrams/Mock-up